 Server migration is a very stressful task.
 It involves moving business-critical data between different locations.
-Since Exchange 2013 is nearly at the end of its road, the number of companies which are looking into migration away from it increases.
-While there is more than one possible target server to migrate to, Exchange 2013 to Office 365 migration seems to be one of the most popular scenarios.
-In this article, I’ll show you what the available methods are to migrate from Exchange 2013 and how to perform them.
+Since the extended official support for Exchange 2013 ended on April 11, 2023, the number of companies which are looking into migration away from it might be on the rise.
+While there is more than one possible target server to migrate to, Exchange 2013 to Microsoft 365 migration seems to be one of the most popular scenarios.
+In this article, I’ll show you what the available methods are to migrate from Exchange 2013 and how to approach them.

 But first, let’s take a look at the main reason behind a sudden increase in migrations from Exchange 2013.